mrneto23/mp3towav/README.md

 # mp3towav

-Converter mp3 to wav for Asterisk
+Shell script to convert mp3 files to wav files (Linear PCM Mono 16 bit 8khz), to use on Asterisk.

+linux dependencies: lame, sox